carnesen/cli/README.md

 ```ts
 { filePath: string }
 ```

+The value of a `'json'` option is a string that gets parsed using `JSON.parse` when included in the `namedArgs`.

 #### action
 A function that defines your command logic. `action` can return a value synchronously like in the "multiply" example above, or it can be an `async` function that returns a `Promise` like in the `catCommand` example.
 If `action` returns/resolves a value, that value is `console.log`ged before the CLI exits.
 If `action` throws/rejects, the exception is `console.log`ged before the CLI exits.
 That means that if you don't want the user to see a stack trace, your `action` should throw a `string` instead of an `Error` object.